 - 3. In a corresponding file placed in torchmetrics/"domain"/"new\metric".py create the module interface: - 1.
-Create a new module metric by subclassing torchmetrics.Metric

-- 3. The module interface should essentially call the private \new\metric\update(...) in its update method and similarly the \new\metric\compute(...) function in its compute.
+Create a new module metric by subclassing torchmetrics.
+Metric. - 2.
+In the \\init\\ of the module call self.add\state for as many metric states are needed for the metric to proper accumulate metric statistics. - 3.
+The module interface should essentially call the private \new\metric\update(...) in its update method and similarly the \new\metric\compute(...) function in its compute.
 No logic should really be implemented in the module interface.
 We do this to not have duplicate code to maintain.

-Note: The module Accuracy metric that correspond to the above functional example showcases these steps
+Note: The module Accuracy metric that corresponds to the above functional example showcases these steps.

-- 4. Remember to add binding to the different relevant \\\\\\ files - 5.
-Testing is key to keeping torchmetrics trustworty.
+4. Remember to add binding to the different relevant \\init\\ files.

+- 5. Testing is key to keeping torchmetrics trustworthy.
 This is why we have a very rigid testing protocol.
-This means that we in most cases require the metric to be tested against some other common framework (sklearn, scipy ect). - 1.
+This means that we in most cases require the metric to be tested against some other common framework (sklearn, scipy etc). - 1.
 Create a testing file in tests/"domain"/test\"new\metric".py.
-Only one file is needed as it is intended to test both the functional and module interface - 2.
-In that file, start by defining a number of test inputs that your metric should be evaluated on - 3.
+Only one file is needed as it is intended to test both the functional and module interface. - 2.
+In that file, start by defining a number of test inputs that your metric should be evaluated on. - 3.
 Create a testclass class NewMetric(MetricTester) that inherits from tests. helpers.testers.MetricTester.
 This testclass should essentially implement the test\ "new\metric"\class and test\"new\metric"\fn methods that respectively tests the module interface and the functional interface. - 4.
-The testclass should be parametrized (using @pytest.mark.parametrize) by the different test inputs defined initially.
-Additionally, the test\"new\metric"\class method should also be parametrized with an ddp parameter such that it gets tested in a distributed setting.
-If your metric has additionally parameters, then make sure to also parametrize these such that different combinations of input and parameters gets tested. - 5. (optional) Ff your metrics raises any exceptions, please add tests that showcases this
+The testclass should be parameterized (using @pytest.mark.parametrize) by the different test inputs defined initially.
+Additionally, the test\"new\metric"\class method should also be parameterized with an ddp parameter such that it gets tested in a distributed setting.
+If your metric has additional parameters, then make sure to also parameterize these such that different combinations of inputs and parameters gets tested. - 5. (optional) If your metric raises any exception, please add tests that showcase this.